 SS15 dress designed by Jane Bowler x Heather Orr

-With her innovate approach to textiles, Heather has now turned her skills to homeware, reworking by hand, old vintage lampshades with viscose, recycled cotton and paper raffia.
+With her innovate approach to textiles, Heather has now turned her skills to homeware, creating upcycled lighting with old vintage lampshades, reworked by hand with viscose, recycled cotton and paper raffia.

 Other textile pieces in her collection include macrame cushions and plant hangers from sustainably produced textiles, all in a rich palette of colours.